Completed Event: Volleyball at Fresno State on October 25, 2025 , Win , 3, to, 0

 The third set featured 16 ties and 10 lead changes, with Nunez and Bellus again central to the scoring rhythm.

-The Lopes found a lead with a two-play run with a block from freshman Macey Hughes and sophomore Aubrey Goodere along with a Nunez service ace.
+The Lopes found a lead with a two-play run ona block from freshman Macey Hughes and sophomore Aubrey Goodere along with a Nunez service ace.

-Four straight Lopes' blocks to go with a Nunez kill put the Lopes into a 21-17 lead.
+Four consecutive Lopes blocks went with a Nunez kill to send the Lopes to a 21-17 lead.

 Boise State continued its resilience.
-The Broncos clawed back and won off a kill and GCU attack error.
+The Broncos clawed back with five consecutive points, including a kill, an ace and three GCU attack errors.

 "With us being so upset that we didn't find a way even to push it to four, being right there, I think there's a lot to be excited about while we're still sad that the season comes to an end," Potts said.

-Nunez led the Lopes with 13 kills on .360 hitting, 18 assists, 13 digs, and six block assists, while Bellus added nine kills on .333 hitting and a match-high nine block assists.
-Bella Anderson totaled 13 digs, Taylor Kubacak and Hunter West combined for 20 assists and 16 digs.
+Nunez led the Lopes with 13 kills on .360 hitting, 18 assists, 13 digs and six block assists, while Bellus added nine kills on .333 hitting and a match-high nine block assists.
+GCU junior libero Bella Anderson totaled 13 digs while sophomore setter Taylor Kubacak and sophomore defensive specialist Hunter West combined for 20 assists and 16 digs.

-For Anaelena Ramirez, Sophia Parlanti and Hayden Goodman, the three seniors have played their last match for the Lopes with a bar being set for future GCU volleyball teams.
+For outside hitters Anaelena Ramirez and Sophia Parlanti and middle blocker Hayden Goodman, Wednesday's loss closed their collegiate careers after they helped set a bar for future GCU volleyball teams.